 Stay alert.
 Stay alive.

-This article originally appeared in the Combat Trade Craft blog and is re-posted here with the permission of the original author.
-It was first posted in The Havok Journal on 30 March 2015.
+This article originally appeared in the Combat Trade Craft blog [link not accessible February 27, 2020] and is re-posted here with the permission of the original author.
+This first appeared in The Havok Journal on March 30, 2015.